 Any person who engages in a threat or violent action on TAS property may be removed from the premises as quickly and safely as possible or as required, at TAS discretion.
-Employees may be required, at TAS' discretion, to remain off TAS premises pending the outcome of an investigation of the incident.
+Staff members may be required, at TAS' discretion, to remain off TAS premises pending the outcome of an investigation of the incident.

-When threats are made or acts of violence are committed by employee(s), a judgment will be made by TAS as to what actions are appropriate, including possible medical evaluation and/or possible disciplinary action.
+When threats are made or acts of violence are committed by stafff, a judgment will be made by TAS as to what actions are appropriate, including possible medical evaluation and/or disciplinary action.

-Once a threat has been substantiated, it is TAS' policy to put the person who made the threat on notice that he/she will be held accountable for his/her actions and then implement a decisive and appropriate response.
+Once a threat has been substantiated, it is TAS' policy to put the person who made the threat on notice that they will be held accountable for their actions and then implement a decisive and appropriate response.